 If you are unable to volunteer at the hospital, a wonderful way to give your time and talents is through organizing a group supply collection for our patients.
 Toys, arts, crafts, games, and more are essential in ensuring our patients are having fun while here at the hospital.
 Please contribute supplies today!

 The following items are distributed by our hospital volunteers and bring such joy to our patients.
-To ensure they are routed appropriately, please mail craft kits, waiting room fun bags, and mask straps to the following: St. Jude Children’s Research Hospital, Attention Fred Warner and Volunteer Services, 689 North Parkway, Memphis, TN 38105.
+To ensure they are routed appropriately, please mail craft kits, waiting room fun bags, and mask straps to the following: St. Jude Children’s Research Hospital, Attn: NMO (Non-Monetary Operations), 689 North Parkway, Memphis, TN 38105.

 Pick a craft, place all supplies needed for the craft in a one gallon sealed zippered plastic bags, including printed instructions.
 Crafts are given to patients and adults of all ages through the Happy Cart.
 Here’s a listing of a few craft supplies you should avoid: play dough, live feathers, leaves, moss, dirt, glitter, and any food products like pasta or beans.
 If your craft requires safety scissors or glue, please include separately in a sealed zippered plastic bag.

 For more information on craft supply kit guidelines, read Making Craft Packages for the Happy Cart.

 Fill a sealed zippered plastic bag with fun things a child or teen can do as they wait to visit the doctor.
 Make bags age-specific but generic enough for a boy or a girl.
 Include things such as: